WodkaRHR/Violet/Documents/characters.md

 - helps them out:
     - Volcano: Made it stop erupting
 - has the power of Groudon: Eruption / Landmasses, etc
+- incarnation of the Magmaherz
+- in favor of PLAYER, questions his loyality to Eve more